john202020/loose/Readme.md

 ### Depedency
-It depends on jquery (at least v.1.7) to emit and listen javascript event, and knockoutjs to extend the observable style listening.
+It depends on jquery (at least v.1.7) to emit and listen javascript event.
+It depends on knockout.
+It depends on Rxjs.